ben-heil/cis-522-project/README.md

 - IRM KaggleModel Normalized
 - Multitask
 - Multitask Normalized
+- CNN
+- Logistic Regression

 # Download Data
 Run the following script (note the dataset is 60GB).
+It will be placed in the right directory.
 ```
 ./download_data.sh
 ```